confluentinc/cp-docker-images/docs/quickstart.rst

     A newly triggered event

 Kafka Connect
 +++++++++++++

 Getting Started
 ^^^^^^^^^^^^^^^

-We will walk you through an end-to-end data transfer pipeline using Kafka Connect.
+In this section, we'll create a simple data pipeline using Kafka Connect.
 We'll start by reading data from a file and writing that data to a new file.
-We will then extend the pipeline to show how to use connect to read from a database.
+We will then extend the pipeline to show how to use Connect to read from a database table.
 This example is meant to be simple for the sake of this introductory tutorial.
-If you'd like a more in-depth example, please refer to `our tutorial on using a JDBC connector with avro data <tutorials/connect-avro-jdbc.html>`_.
+If you'd like a more in-depth example, please refer to our tutorial on `Using a JDBC Connector with avro data <tutorials/connect-avro-jdbc.html>`_.

-First, let's start up Kafka Connect.
-Connect stores config, status, and internal offsets for connectors in Kafka topics.
-We will create these topics now.
-We already have Kafka up and running from the steps above.
+First, let's start up a container with Kafka Connect.
+Connect stores all its stateful data (configuration, status, and internal offsets for connectors) directly in Kafka topics.
+We will create these topics now in the Kafka cluster we have running from the steps above.

   .. sourcecode:: bash